 I’m one of those people who dig indulging my nostalgic side.
 Modes of transportation available before interstate highways and air travel have always appealed to me.

 I’m not a die-hard “train guy” though.
 You won’t find me tinkering with a model townscape, gluing miniature bushes down, and making sure my hillside is flecked with the right amount of mica.
-Still, the historic Branson Scenic Railway tour seemed like a good fit for me—I live in Branson and have more than a passing fancy with mid-19th century technology.
+Still, the historic Branson Scenic Railway tour seemed like a good fit for me—I live in Branson, Missouri and have more than a passing fancy with mid-19th century technology.

 The Branson Scenic Railway is still a functioning freight operation, and their heritage passenger train services are subject to the whims of the commercial schedule.
 You can ride either North or South, depending on the day—I recently took the 40-mile excursion, which was a nice way to spend a couple of hours in the afternoon.